juls0730/zqdgr/README.md

 optional websocket server that will notify listeners that a rebuild has occurred, this is very useful for live reloading when doing web development with Go.

+**Status: Alpha**

+This project is not recommend for production use, you are allowed to, and I try my best to keep it as stable as possible, but features and APIs will change in nearly every release without backwards compatibility, upgrade carefilly, and make sure to depend on a specific version of ZQDGR.

 ## Install

 ```bash